Lumavate-Team/documentation/docs/3-CLI.rst

      * - ``-image, --docker-image "FILE PATH"``
        - The absolute path where the widget docker file is located.
 For example: ``-image "C:/Users/User/Desktop/Folder/docker.py"``.
      * - ``-fv, --from-version INTEGER "*.*.*"``
        - The version you want to use as a base for the current version.
 This will use the specified version’s port, label, variables, and image unless otherwise specified.
 Use a * to indicate the most recent version.
-For example, ``--from-version "9.9.*"`` will take the most recent version that has a major and minor value of 9. ``--version-mask "*.*.*" will take the most recent version.``
+For example, ``--from-version "9.9.*"`` will take the most recent version that has a major and minor value of 9. ``--version-mask "*.*.*"`` will take the most recent version.
      * - ``-v, --version INTEGER "*.*.*"``
        - What you want the widget’s version number to be.
 For example, ``--version "9.9.9"``.
      * - ``--patch``
        - Sets the version number by increasing the from-version’s number patch value by one.
-For example, ``--from-version "1.1.1" --patch`` sets the version number to "1.1.2".
+For example, ``--from-version "1.1.1" --patch`` sets the version number to 1.1.2.
      * - ``--minor``
        - Sets the version number by increasing the from-version’s number minor value by one.
-For example, ``--from-version "1.1.1" --minor`` sets the version number to "1.2.0".
+For example, ``--from-version "1.1.1" --minor`` sets the version number to 1.2.0.
      * - ``--major``
        - Sets the version number by increasing the from-version number’s major value by one.
-For example, ``--from-version "1.1.1" --major`` sets the version number to "2.0.0".
+For example, ``--from-version "1.1.1" --major`` sets the version number to 2.0.0.
      * - ``--env-var "{"STRING":"KEY"}"``
        - The name of the environmental variable followed by the key value.
 For more information, see the :ref:`environmental variables definition<Environment Variables>`.
      * - ``-l, --label "[prod|dev|old]"``